fChristenson/My-life-as-a-programmer/README.md

 > What about MongoDB change streams?

-> Would you as a more senior programmer have a problem with helping someone newer if they already put in the work finding reading material and such online?
-I'm good at learning but it's often hard to find educational material.
-When you talk about deploying etcetera here, I am thinking of software such as webpack, npm or grunt but as a novice it's hard to seperate what knowledge is 5 years old and what is "new".
-What I'm trying to say is, often times - You can find too much information for it to be helpful with code today, I think this deploying a site or "pushing changes" is something every youtuber covers differently, it's not like commenting code when it makes intuitive sense to write down what each section of your code does - Everyone out there seem to think of deploying and pushing changes as something slightly different

 > What are the differences between being a consultant and a direct employee within a company, when it comes to salary, job security, job position ?

 > Depending on your Seniority level (Junior, Mid, Senior), what type of employment should you choose from the aforementioned ones to get most of the benefits ?

-> Hey Fredrik I am looking at a job offer that interests me...
-I want to get hired but the company works closely with a recruiting agency so I would have to sign a contract with the recruiting agency...
-I really hate the idea that there has to be some 3rd party intermediary ripping me off while providing absolutely 0 value to me.
-I know this company because a friend works there.
-I contacted them directly but they forwarded me to the recruiting agency.
-I have some kind of weird animostiy towards recruiting agencies and I would rather be jobless while looking for another offer where I get hired by a company directly.
-In my mind these agencies are literal scam artist doing absolutely nothing for ME (while getting a cut from my wage) so I really do NOT want to sign that contract even tho I am almost certain that I am qualified for this position.
-Do you have any experience with this?

-> What looks bad on a background check?

 > What screams, "I am a coward software developer"?